 How To Become A Spanish Tax Resident

-To become Spanish tax resident, you need to meet the following criteria:
+To become a Spanish tax resident, you need to meet the following criteria:

 - Spend more than 183 days in a year.

-- Your centre of interest in the country such as business.
+- Your center of interest in the country such as business.

 If you move into Spain after the first 6 months, you are regarded as a non-resident if you have not spent 6 months or more.
 However, you are considered a resident by the authorities if your visits have been frequent except if you live in a tax treaty country.